Best Indoor Dog House – Our Top 15 Picks Revealed

 - Stairs may be too steep for some dogs

 - Can be wobbly at times

-If you like the design above but want a different color, you can go with the golden wood featured in this indoor dog house.
+If you like the design above but want a different color, you can go with the reddish wood featured in this indoor dog house.

 This is a good choice if your house has warmer tones, and gray and white just won’t work.